timothymarois/template-laravel-app/README.md

 # Laravel Vue Inertia Template

 This is a starter kit for any project.
 It can also be used as a quick playground to get you from 0 to 100 within 5 minutes of setup.
-The goal of this project is to give you the perfect starting place so that you don't have to reinvent the wheel for each project.
+The goal of this project is to give you the perfect starting place so that you don't have to re-invent the wheel for each project or re-implement dozens of foundational systems.
 It handles all the common use cases so **you can focus only on your application requirements.**

 > Inertia empowers you to build a modern, JavaScript-based single-page application without the tiresome complexity.